jfo/blog/source/drafts/making-sounds.md

 >   all of these frequencies, which, again, are arbitrary. \</caveats\> Historical and
 >   alternative tuning systems are way outside the scope of this post.
 Maybe
 >   I'll write another post sometime about that, it's really fascinating.
 Did
->   you know old harpsichords were sometimes constructed with a separate Eb and
+>   you know old harpsichords were [sometimes constructed](https://en.wikipedia.org/wiki/Split_sharp) with a separate flat and
->   D# key?
+>   sharp enharmonic keys?
 I know, wild, right?
 They are in all actuality different notes, as
 >   it turns out.
 Really good choirs and string sections adjust for this.
 If
 >   you play a piano you're SOL though.
 Sorry pianists, only one tuning system
 >   at a time.
 Guitar isn't much better, what with the frets and all, but at